kyrr1s/kyrr1s.github.io/_posts/2025-12-04-abusing-elf-header-forgotten-fields.md

 ---
 title: "Abusing ELF Files' forgotten fields"
 date: 2025-12-04 16:00
-categories: [maldev]
+categories: [maldev, linux]
 tags: [elf, linux, maldev, reverse]
 description: Small journey to ELF header unused fields
 ---

 # Abusing ELF Files' forgotten fields

 Through my various experiments with ELF files, I noticed that the Linux loader ignores some fields in the ELF Header structure.
 This led me to the idea of a simple exploitation of this feature by inserting various bytes of code to confuse malware researchers and their tools, without limiting the functionality of the original code.
 As a result, a specialized utility and library were created.
 They help to modify code in your programs so that the program fails to launch if these insignificant bytes are altered.
-Thus, analysts must choose between dynamic and static code analysis.
+Thus, analysts must choose between two options: either the program can not be analysed but it can be started, or the program can be analysed but it can not be started.

 ### **ELF File Loading Process**

 First, we need to understand exactly how Linux loads ELF files into memory and which kernel functions are used for this.
 For this, we'll use the `perf` utility and collect a trace of all functions during the execution of a test file, including those that load the file.

-Let's create a legitimate file and start tracing:
+Let's create a simple file and start tracing:

 ![Trace Start](/assets/img/abusingElf/trace-start.png){: width="700" height="auto" }